Capacity limits in Azure Lab Services

 Per-customer assigned capacity

 Azure Lab Services hosts lab resources, including VMs, within special Microsoft-managed Azure subscriptions that aren't visible to customers.
-With the August 2022 Update, VM capacity is dedicated to each customer.
-Previous to this update, VM capacity was available from a large pool shared by customers.
+With lab plans, VM capacity is dedicated to each customer.
+With lab accounts, VM capacity was available from a large pool shared by customers.

 Before you set up a large number of VMs across your labs, we recommend that you open a support ticket to pre-request VM capacity.
 Requests should include VM size, number, and location.
 Requesting capacity before lab creation helps us to ensure that you create your labs in a region that has a sufficient number of VM cores for the VM size that you need for your labs.